 - Gharacholou SM, Reid KJ, Arnold SV, et al. Cognitive impairment and outcomes in older adult survivors of acute myocardial infarction: findings from the translational research investigating underlying disparities in acute myocardial infarction patients' health status registry.
 Am Heart J 2011;162:860-869.e1.

 - Breteler MM, Claus JJ, Grobbee DE, Hofman A. Cardiovascular disease and distribution of cognitive function in elderly people: the Rotterdam Study.
 BMJ 1994;308:1604-8.

-Keywords: Amnesia, Cardiovascular Diseases, Cholesterol, Cholesterol, LDL, Cognition, Confusion, Control Groups, Coronary Disease, Delirium, Dementia, Double-Blind Method, Executive Function, Follow-Up Studies, Health Personnel, Hypercholesterolemia, Incidence, Lipoproteins, LDL, Memory, Short-Term, Mental Disorders, Mild Cognitive Impairment, Prevalence, Proprotein Convertases, Random Allocation, Risk, Risk Factors, Standard of Care, Subtilisins, United States Food and Drug Administration
+Keywords: Amnesia, Cardiovascular Diseases, Cholesterol, Cholesterol, LDL, Cognition, Confusion, Control Groups, Coronary Disease, Delirium, Dementia, Double-Blind Method, Executive Function, Follow-Up Studies, Health Personnel, Hypercholesterolemia, Incidence, Lipoproteins, LDL, Memory, Short-Term, Mental Disorders, Cognitive Dysfunction, Prevalence, Proprotein Convertases, Random Allocation, Risk, Risk Factors, Standard of Care, Subtilisins, United States Food and Drug Administration